Justin Abdelkader

 Justin Abdelkader (/ˈæbdəlkeɪdər/; born February 25, 1987) is an American former professional ice hockey winger.
 He played for the Detroit Red Wings in the National Hockey League (NHL), as well as EV Zug and HC Lugano of the National League (NL).
-He was drafted 42nd overall by the Red Wings in the 2005 NHL Entry Draft.
+He was drafted 42nd overall by the Red Wings in the 2005 NHL entry draft.

 Playing career

 Amateur

 Abdelkader played for the junior ice hockey Cedar Rapids RoughRiders of the United States Hockey League during his senior year of high school, scoring 27 goals and 52 points and helping the team win the 2004–05 Clark Cup Championship.
 He then began a three-year stint playing college ice hockey for the Michigan State Spartans men's ice hockey team of what was then the Central Collegiate Hockey Association.

 On April 7, 2007, Abdelkader scored the game-winning goal in the 2007 NCAA Championship Game against Boston College, securing the NCAA Division 1 National Championship for Michigan State University and earning him the Frozen Four Most Outstanding Player.
 He scored the latest game-winning regulation goal ever scored in an NCAA Frozen Four championship game when he scored with just 18.9 seconds left.
-A record which lasted until the 2014 Frozen Four when Minnesota scored with 0.6 left to eliminate North Dakota.

 Professional

 Detroit Red Wings

-Abdelkader was drafted 42nd overall by the Detroit Red Wings in the 2005 NHL Entry Draft.
+Abdelkader was drafted 42nd overall by the Detroit Red Wings in the 2005 NHL entry draft.

 On April 3, 2008, Abdelkader signed a one-game amateur tryout with the Detroit Red Wings of the National Hockey League and was to play that night against the Columbus Blue Jackets.
 In doing so, he forfeited his college eligibility for the 2008–09 season.
 The following day, Abdelkader signed a three-year contract with the Detroit Red Wings.
 He played one more game that season for Detroit.
 When Detroit won the Stanley Cup in June, Abdelkader was part of the team celebration.
 He was included in the team picture and awarded a Stanley Cup Ring.
 Abdelkader did not play enough games to qualify for engravement on the Stanley Cup in 2008.

 Abdelkader scored 24 goals for the Grand Rapids Griffins during the 2008–09 season and was one of the team's best offensive players in the playoffs.

 On May 8, 2009, Abdelkader was brought up to the Red Wings as the replacement for Tomáš Kopecký, who sat out Game 5 of the Western Conference semi-finals series against the Anaheim Ducks.
 Coach Mike Babcock sent Abdelkader to replace Kopecký "because he'll run over people.
 We expect him to play hard like Darren Helm.
 He's on the forecheck, and he's a physical guy."
 During the game, Abdelkader scored his first career point on an assist to Johan Franzén.